Hierarchical Lorentz Mirror Model: Normal Transport and a Universal $2/3$ Mean--Variance Law

 Normal-transport scaling \eqref{eq:Fick} in the original Lorentz mirror model for $d=3$ was first supported numerically in \cite{ChiffaudelLefevere}.
 The proportionality constant (conductivity) $\kappa:=\lim_{L\uparrow\infty}\bmu(L)/L$ was derived in \cite{Lefevere2025} from a multiscale analysis under a closure hypothesis on trajectory correlations.
 This constant is nonuniversal and depends on the microscopic pairing rule.

 Here, we report preliminary simulations of the original (non-hierarchical) model aimed at testing the variance-to-mean ratio of the conductance.
-The results are already strongly suggestive: the ratio $\bar{v}(L)/\bmu(L)$ rapidly approaches the value $2/3$ as $L$ increases, and appears insensitive to microscopic details of the local pairing rule; see Fig.~\ref{fig:ratio3D_mirrors_panel}.
+The results are already strongly suggestive: the ratio $\bar v(L)/\bar\mu(L)$ rapidly approaches the value $2/3$ as $L$ increases and appears insensitive to microscopic details of the local pairing rule; see Fig.~\ref{fig:ratio3D_mirrors_panel}.
+Simulations at a different aspect ratio also support the $2/3$ law \cite{SM}.
 This unexpected robustness leads us to conjecture that the ``$2/3$ law'' persists well beyond the hierarchical setting.
 It is natural to interpret $\bar{v}(L)/\bmu(L)$ as a universal amplitude ratio for transport problems in which coarse-graining effectively randomizes the matching of conserved currents.

 In our simulations, we considered the Lorentz mirror model on the $L\times L\times L$ cubic lattice with two different local pairing rules.
 The first is the standard rule discussed at the beginning of the Letter.
 The second is an ``orthogonal'' rule, in which at each vertex we choose uniformly among the eight local pairings such that no edge is paired with its opposite (equivalently, the velocity of a particle always turns by $90^\circ$ at each visited vertex).
+As we recall at the end of End Matter, the $d=2$ model with the orthogonal rule belongs to a different universality class.

 For each $L=2^n$ with $n=1,\ldots,7$ and for each rule, we generated $6.4\times 10^5$ independent quenched random environments (configurations of local pairings).
 For a given environment, we faithfully evaluated the conductance $\calC$, i.e., the number of left--right crossings, by tracing the deterministic trajectories of particles injected from all $L^2$ external edges on the left boundary and recording their exit edges.
 Repeating this procedure over all the environments yields estimates of the mean $\bmu(L)=\sbkt{\calC}$, the variance $\bar{v}(L):=\sbkt{(\calC-\bmu(L))^2}$, and the ratio $\bar{v}(L)/\bmu(L)$ with $95\%$ confidence intervals.
 See \cite{SM}.